mssm-labmmol/gmak/doc/overview/properties.rst

 Protocol-output Interface
-    This component-property requires the object to be subscriptable and to expose the following items.
+    This component property requires the object to be subscriptable and to expose the following items.

     'tpr'